Nadia-JSch/Project-management-system/README.md

 # Project-management-system

-The first part of a project management system for a fictitious structural engineering firm
+A project management system for a fictitious structural engineering firm that stores information about a project.

 ## Description

-This is the first part of an ongoing project.
-The user is able to create a new project, view and edit some of that information.
-There is an option to finalise the project which will generate a customer invoice if there is an outstanding amount.
+With the second update to this project users can do the following:
+- Create a new Project
+- Add Contractor to Project
+- Add Architect to Project
+- Change Project due date
+- Change total fee paid
+- Update Contractor details
+- Finalise Project

-This project exercises fundamental Java programming concepts: classes, objects, try-catch, the LocalDate class and input.
+This project builds upon fundamental Java programming concepts: classes, objects, try-catch, the LocalDate class and input.

 ### Dependencies